nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ##### Task definition

-> Can be a floating task (no specified ending date), event, or a deadline
+> Can be a floating task (no specified ending date), event (start and end time possible), or a deadline (only end time)

 ##### Operation definition